fonyango/SQL/fifa-analytics/README.md

 Data Source: This dataset is from https://data.world/raghav333/fifa-players and it contains data of Fifa Players over the years.

-Check the ReadME file for more details on the dataset.

-My Approach: MY APPROACH on this analysis is pretty simple.
-I have created a database called fifaDB with one table, soccer, using SQLIte studio and then imported it into this notebook.
-Secondly, I'm using sqlite RDBMS to query the database and perform analysis.
+**My Approach**: MY APPROACH on this analysis is pretty simple.
+I have created a database called *fifaDB* with one table, soccer, using *SQLIte studio* and then imported it into this notebook.
+Secondly, I'm using *sqlite RDBMS* to query the database and perform analysis.

-In a separate notebook, I will create some interesting and captivating visualizations using some Python libraries.
+In separate notebooks, I will create some interesting and captivating visualizations using some Python libraries.

 SO, lets DIVE IN!

+Contents:
+- **notebook-01.ipynb** contains preliminary exploration of the data.

+In coming notebooks, I will dive deeper into queries the table and getting insights from the data.